sharon-chx/FlixsterPlusApp/README.md

 1. How to use Serialization library is somewhat different from the lab.
 Took some time to debug and figure it out.
 2. Bugs occured when implementing shared elements transition: had error in Pair type, and incorrectly used MainActivity instead of just using this.activity
+3. Adding another API call required separate recylerview and adapter, but can have only one fragment.
+But still have bugs that title of movies not showing and headers not moving when scroll up

 ## License